By Kris Rich, NBC-HWC, CPT, CET

 Do you remember nervously waiting for a significant so-and-so to skate by and grab your hand for a couples skate around the roller rink?
 It was cute at eight years old.
 Imagine how adorable it’d be this Valentine’s Day.
 Believe it or not, roller rinks still exist and roller skating serves up the ultimate date night.
 Just search online for a rink closest to your town and take your date roller skating—you’ll be taking advantage of an activity that’s one part reminiscing and two parts exercise.
 For those who favor the ice and outdoors, try ramping up the romance on ice skates.
 Many indoor rinks offer open skate times, while outdoor rinks are in peak season this February.

 So maybe you’ve decided to stay in this year.
 That’s not always a bad thing, especially if you and your valentine exercise your collective cognitive functionality with a fun game of Scrabble.
 The benefits of Scrabble go beyond the thrill of triple-word scores.
 Games that require brain activity can help fight dementia and lower blood pressure.
 Highly competitive, but completely relaxing, challenge your date to a game or two and tell them how happy—and healthy—your relationship is this year.
-Plus, when you add a cozy blanket, a fire if you have one and some healthy snacks (maybe a bit of dark chocolate?), your night in just turned into a romantic way to cuddle up and stay warm together while avoiding the crowds and saving some cash.
+Plus, when you add a cozy blanket, a fire if you have one and some healthy snacks (maybe a bit of dark chocolate?), your night in just turned into a romantic way to cuddle up and stay warm together.

 Find the activity that’s just right for you.